lcas-releases/rasberry/rasberry_gazebo/README.md

 1. `roscd rasberry_gazebo/`
 2. `chmod a+x ./scripts/generate_world.py`
 3. `./scripts/generate_world.py --model_file ./config/models_AB.yaml --actor_file ./config/actors_AB.yaml`

+If you have the Thorvald repo (https://github.com/LCAS/Thorvald) installed on your machine you can spawn the Thorvald robot model into the World you just built:

 4. `roslaunch rasberry_gazebo thorvald_world_AB.launch`

+If you do not then:

+5. `roslaunch rasberry_gazebo world_AB.launch`

 Note : you can subsitute `models_AB.yaml` and `actors_AB.yaml` in step 3 for your own config files.